rocicorp/diff-server/README.md

   transactions is very difficult.

-Replicant is a consensus layer that can be added on top of any existing database that turns that database into an automatically-synchronizing transactional database without requiring the devleoper to manually merge concurrent changes or handle conflicts.
+Replicant is a consensus layer that can be added on top of any existing database that turns that database into an automatically-synchronizing transactional database without requiring the developer to manually merge concurrent changes or handle conflicts.

 Formally, the resulting database supports sticky availability and casual+ consistency.